msab05/Disabling-Windows-Copilot/README.md

 1. Create a new or modify an existing computer based GPO that applies to all of your devices in your domain.
 Computer Configuration > Administrative Templates > Microsoft Edge > Show Hubs Sidebar : Set this to Disabled
 ![image](https://github.com/msab05/Disabling-Windows-Copilot/assets/61631832/54682aba-66da-4755-9323-70db440b91b2)

+> [!TIP]
-  *If you do not see this GPO, import the latest ADMX files.
+> If you do not see this GPO, import the latest ADMX files.
 The process for importing MS Edge ADMX files outlined here: https://www.prajwaldesai.com/admx-templates-for-microsoft-edge/

    *Ensure safe search is enabled to disable these buttons when searching:
   ![image](https://github.com/msab05/Disabling-Windows-Copilot/assets/61631832/b723a405-14de-4ac6-bfd4-cc0ba19a2630)
   After clicking those, you should get a prompt like this: